nsg/docker-bash-deploy/README.md

 ## Quick test

-We need a file containing the servers, for example:
+We need a file containing the servers and our default domain, for example:
 ```
 $ cat myservers
 server=10.0.0.2 10.0.0.3
+domain=example.com
 ```
+We assume that:
-We assume that you can login as root w/o any password.
+* You can login as root w/o any password to both servers.
+* The DNS \*.example.com points to at least one of the servers.

 After that, install the needed applications on the target servers with:

-`shdeploy -c myservers -I`
+`shdeploy install full -c myservers`

 All done, deploy for example nginx:

-`shdeploy -c myservers -d webserver -i nginx -o example.com`
+`shdeploy deploy -c myservers -a webserver -i nginx`

 This will download the image `nginx` to `10.0.0.2` and `10.0.0.3` and make it available on `webserver.example.com`.

 ## More?

-Type `shdeploy -h`
+Type `shdeploy` for help.

 ## Examples